FlavioAmurrioCS/eGTHackathon/README.md

 #### Qt 5.8

-1. It is a toolkit for creating Graphical User Interfaces (GUIs).
+Qt is a toolkit for creating Graphical User Interfaces (GUIs).

-2. It can be downloaded for free here: <http://download.qt.io/official_releases/online_installers/qtunified-windows-x86-online.exe>
+1. It can be downloaded for free [here](http://download.qt.io/official_releases/online_installers/qtunified-windows-x86-online.exe)
-3. Run the downloaded executable to install the software.
+2. Run the downloaded executable to install the software.
       * During the installation process, you’ll be asked to create a Qt login and password.
 Follow the directions and note it requires a strong password.
       * Use the default settings during installation.
       * Note, it might take a long time to install.
-4. Install Qt VS tools for VS 2015.
+3. Install Qt VS tools for VS 2015.
-      * It can be downloaded from: <http://download.qt.io/official_releases/vsaddin/qt-vs-toolsmsvc2015-2.0.0.vsix>
+      * Download it from this [link](http://download.qt.io/official_releases/vsaddin/qt-vs-toolsmsvc2015-2.0.0.vsix)
       * Run the downloaded file.
       * Run Qt 5.8 64 bit for Desktop (MSVC 2015).
       * Add Qt version 5.8 to Visual Studio
-5. Open Visual Studio 2015.
+4. Open Visual Studio 2015.
-6. Click on the Qt VS Tools > Qt Options > Qt Versions menu.
+5. Click on the Qt VS Tools > Qt Options > Qt Versions menu.
-7. Add a version named msvc2015_64 and give it path C:\Qt\5.8\msvc2015_64
+6. Add a version named msvc2015_64 and give it path C:\Qt\5.8\msvc2015_64
-8. In the Default Qt/Win version: select the option you just added.
+7. In the Default Qt/Win version: select the option you just added.

 ## How To Run It